ddkhoa/learning-note/postgres/index_scan_perf/index_scan_perf.md

 - In the worst case, the index cost increases extremely fast when s increases.
 The query only need to targets more than about 2% number of rows in the table to be more expensive than a full table scan.

 ## Conclusion
+In this article, we did a quantitative analysis of the execution costs of Sequential Scan and Index Scan in Postgres.
+Through the formulas and graphs, we better understood the mechanism of index scan in Postgres.
+We identified the situation in which index scan outperforms sequential scan.
+Finally, we recognized the important of index correlation in Index Scan when the number of records to retrieve is important.